daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ## Conclusion

 In this blog post, we examined the three most common irregularities in real-world sensor data for chemical manufacturing batches.
 These include variations in batch duration, missing chunks of data, and equipment malfunctions.
 The actual time series can be a combination of these irregularities, including varying batch durations and the presence or absence of missing data and equipment malfunctions in different proportions.

+As far as the data quality is concerned, variability should be introduced to the time window between the batches and to the length of irregularity periods.
+One additional feature to consider can be simulating load patterns within batches.
+This can help to replicate real-world scenarios where there may be varying levels of equipment utilization during specific process steps.

 To further improve the code, we can:
 - merge the three versions of the `generate_current_data` function into a single method;
-- build a dedicated class;
-- add variability to the time window between the batches;
-- add variability to the length of irregularity periods;
-- introduce load patterns to batches;
-- turn the `generate_truncated_normal_vector` function into internal method of the class;
-- add additional methods as needed;
+- build a dedicated class and add additional methods as needed (the `generate_truncated_normal_vector` function should be one of them);
 - improve test coverage to cover all the irregularity cases discussed above.

 Copyright © 2022 Zheniya Mogilevski